DonNy88/aera-contacts-app-backend/README.md

 ## 🎈 Usage <a name="usage"></a>

-For run this localy you can use this node script:
+For run this localy you can use this command:

 ```bash
 docker-compose up --build